 I hold a Phd in Comparative Human Development from the University of Chicago, where I am currently a Post-doctoral Teaching Fellow in Comparative Human Development and with the Center for the Study of Gender and Sexuality.
 In 2022-23, I will teach the undergraduate courses "Theories of Gender and Sexuality", and "Treating Trans-: Practicing of Medicine, Practice of Theory", while also serving as the BA preceptor for students writing a theses in Gender and Sexuality Studies.

-I hold an MA in Social Service Administration from the University of Chicago, a BA from the Evergreen State College, and an AA from Tacoma Community College.
+I also hold an MA in Social Service Administration from the University of Chicago, a BA from the Evergreen State College, and an AA from Tacoma Community College.

-My research has been funded by the Robert Lemelson Foundation/Society for Psychological Anthropology, and more recently, a Wenner-Gren Foundation Dissertation Fieldwork Grant.
+My research has been supported by a University of Chicago Social Science/Mellon Foundation Dissertation Grant, a Wenner-Gren Foundation Dissertation Fieldwork Grant, the Robert Lemelson Foundation/Society for Psychological Anthropology, and the Center for the Study of Gender and Sexuality at the University of Chicago.
 In 2018, my paper "Changing Our Bodies and Changing Our Selves: Bodily Interventions, Youth Futures, and the Possibilities of Gender" was awarded the Kenneth Payne Prize from the Association for Queer Anthropology.